HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;6 Patient consents to be referred to the CBO and consents to have the information that will be provided sent to the CBO

 <p style="margin: 0 0 10px 50px; width: 95%;">
-The <a href="StructureDefinition-SDOHCC-Consent.html">SDOHCC Consent</a> could be used as a record of the consent on the FHIR server.
+<a href="StructureDefinition-SDOHCC-Consent.html">SDOHCC Consent</a> could be used as a record of the consent on the FHIR server
 </p>
 <p style="
     margin: 0 0 10px 50px;
     width: 95%;
 ">
 Important: The Provider system creates a <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest</a> and <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">FHIR SDOHCC Task For Referral Management</a>.
-The Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement-definitions.html#Task.focus">Task.focus</a> data element.
+The Task is associated with the SDOHCC ServiceRequest through the <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task.focus</a> data element
 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;7 Optional: Provider makes information regarding the referral available to the patient's application